South Carolina General Assembly

 (1) a listing of the approved textbooks by title and including author, brief summary and date of copyright for every course offered in the district;

 (3) relevant district policies concerning curriculum development and academic transparency; and

-(4) a process for which parents may review and contest instructional materials and library and media center materials being used.
+(4) a process for which parents may review in person, at the school of their child's attendance and contest instructional materials and library and media center materials being used.